 Dig a hole for the mailbox post that measures approximately 6 inches in diameter and 18 inches deep.
 Use a set of posthole diggers by pressing the blades of the tool into the ground and pushing the handles of the digger tool closed to scoop up the soil.
 Collect the displaced soil in a bucket to be removed from the area.

 Set one end of your cut post into the hole.
 Place a level on one side of the post to ensure it stands perfectly vertical; the level's bubble will be in the center of the window when the post is level.
 Have an assistant hold the post in this position.

 Mix a bag of ready-mix concrete with water in a wheelbarrow or bucket, following the package directions.
 Use a shovel to stir the mixture.
 Shovel or pour the concrete into the hole around the mailbox post.
 Hold the post upright for 10 to 15 minutes until the concrete hardens enough to support the post without your assistance.

-Determine the correct height for mounting your box to the post by asking your mail carrier or local post office what postal regulations require.
+Determine the correct height for mounting mailboxes to the post by asking your mail carrier or local post office what postal regulations require.
 Mark this location on your post by measuring up from the ground with a tape measure and marking a line with a pen or pencil.